-Use of all AIMS material contained on this Website is licensed under a Creative Commons Attribution 3.0 Australia licence which requires you to attribute the work in the manner specified by AIMS (but not in any way that suggests that AIMS endorses you or your use of the work).
+Where AIMS material contained on this Website is licensed under a Creative Commons Attribution 4.0 Australia license you will be required to attribute the work in the manner specified by AIMS (but not in any way that suggests that AIMS endorses you or your use of the work).

 The following is provided to enable you to meet our conditions.